wp-plugins/cleantalk-spam-protect/readme.txt

 = 2.27 2013-12-06 =
   * New: Added protection against spam bots for JetPack Contact form.
-  * Fixed: JavaScript anti spam logic for registrations and Contact form 7.
+  * Fixed: JavaScript anti-spam logic for registrations and Contact form 7.

 = 2.25 2013-11-27 =
   * New: Added protection against spam bots for BuddyPress registrations.